About us - Making a difference

 Stray or Abandoned Unfortunately, we are being asked to help more and more with cats living on the streets.
 If you have any doubt as to whether a cat is a stray or abandoned, please don’t hesitate to get in touch - we have a wealth of knowledge and can provide help.

 Don't just take our word for it, read what people say about us 'They do an amazing job taking care of lots of kitties.
-They makes sure they are happy and know exactly how to make the perfect matches!
+They make sure they are happy and know exactly how to make the perfect matches!
 Thank you, Cats In Distress, for your invaluable help.'
 DS 'Since adopting these two beautiful girls I would highly recommend!
 The Adoption process was so quick and easy!
 Recommend to anyone thinking of adopting!
 A wonderful charity which has the cats at heart, I love fostering for them.'
 AT